wetryingtodorock/getblock-docs/en/rpc-service/sol/json-rpc/sol_getFeeRateGovernor.md

 ---
-title: sol:getFeeRateGovernor \[POST\] {disallowed}
+title: sol:getFeeRateGovernor  {disallowed} - Solana
-description: Returns the fee rate governor information from the root bank
+description: Example code for the sol:getFeeRateGovernor  {disallowed} json-rpc method. Сomplete guide on how to use sol:getFeeRateGovernor  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters